 Apply for Early Decision

 Applying for early decision shows a school you’re serious about attending the college, significantly boosting your acceptance odds.
 Early action is also a good choice if you’re looking to apply sooner rather than later to a college.
-The amount of students accepted during early decision or early action tends to be much higher than the amount of students accepted during the regular application process.
+The amount of students accepted during early decision or early action tends to be much higher than the number of students accepted during the regular application process.

 However, don’t apply for early decision lightly.
 This is a binding contract and if you’re accepted, you have to attend this school.
-If you’re sure its your dream school though, this could be a smart move to help your acceptance chances.
-Early action on the other hand allows you to apply early while not making that commitment.
+If you’re sure it’s your dream school though, this could be a smart move to help your acceptance chances.
+Early action, on the other hand, allows you to apply early while not making that commitment.

 Reach Out to the School

 Another way to boost your acceptance odds is to make your interest further known to the college.
 Visiting schools is a must.
 It’s the perfect time to introduce yourself to the admission department representative, ask questions, and potentially meet your future professors.
-However, at some larger or higher ranked colleges, this won’t have a huge effect on your chances (they have a lot of students who visit the campus each year), but you should visit anyway to ensure it is the right school for you.
+However, at some larger or higher-ranked colleges, this won’t have a huge effect on your chances (they have a lot of students who visit the campus each year), but you should visit anyway to ensure it is the right school for you.

 Visiting is also a great time to request information and literature about your prospective college and fill out any interest cards.
 If you can’t travel the college just yet, head to local college fairs where the school is attending and introduce yourself.